sudosu404/tailnet-cli/docs/quickstart.md

 - **"services must have at least one tag"**: Add `default_tags` to `[global]` section
 - **"OAuth client ID not set"**: Check your environment variables
 - **Connection timeouts**: For streaming, set `write_timeout = "0s"`
+- **Tag authorization errors**: Ensure tags match or are owned by your OAuth client's tag.
+See [Tag Ownership and OAuth Security](configuration-reference.md#tag-ownership-and-oauth-security)

 ## Next Steps